glensc/gitlab-registry-cleanup-hook/README.md

-# gitlab-registry-cleanup-hook

-Gitlab Registry Cleanup Hook
+# Gitlab Registry Cleanup Hook

 Listens for incoming requests and deletes docker images if merge request is merged.